© 2005-2012 American Society of Clinical Oncology (ASCO). All rights reserved worldwide.

 MX: Distant metastasis cannot be evaluated.

-M0: The disease has not spread to a distant part of the body.
+M0: The cancer has not spread to other parts of the body.

 Cancer stage grouping